sbb-design-systems/lyne-components/REVIEW.md

 This document shows what should be done during review process.

-A basic review only contains the entries which have an exclamation mark (⚠).
+A basic review only contains the entries which have an exclamation mark (⚠️).
-If there is time or wished, some other items may be considered.
+Depending on circumstances, additional options might be considered.

 #### General

-- ⚠ Does the code touch anything existent (e.g. new libraries, changed code)?
+- ⚠️ Were changes made that affect existing code (e.g. new libraries, changed global code sections)?
-- ⚠ Is the build running?
+- ⚠️ Is the build green?
-- ⚠ Are the chromatic tests green or don't affect existing stories in an undesired way?
+- ⚠️ Are the chromatic tests green or don't affect existing stories in an undesired way?

 #### Architecture

 - Reusability for internal usages, is the component flexible enough?
+- Is the API consistent with existing (finalized) components?
-- Do the chosen properties and public methods make sense?
+- Is the meaning of newly added properties and public methods understandable?
 - Can the main content be slotted (achieve flexibility)?

 #### Documentation

-- Is the consumer documentation present and comprehensible (readme.md, including public property descriptions)?
+- Is the consumer documentation present and comprehensible (readme.md, tsdoc for public properties/methods/classes/interfaces/etc.)?
+- Are code blocks that are not easily understandable documented with an explanation as to why it is necessary?
-- Are there some small examples of how to use the component in the readme.md file?
+- Are there small examples of how to use the component in the readme.md file?
 - Is the documentation (mostly) free of spelling errors?
 - Is the documentation up-to-date with the current implementation?
 - Are all texts written in English language?

 #### Tests

-- Do the tests cover all important logic (e2e or unit)?
+- Do the tests cover all important logic and variants (e2e or unit)?
 - Are the tests readable for developers?

 #### Component

-- Does the code have good styling in general (appropriate names, small readable blocks, ...)?
+- Does the code have good styling in general (appropriate names, small readable blocks, etc.)?
 - Does the order of methods and props make sense?
 - Is the implementation performant?
 - Is everything working, when slot content changes, properties change or the component is moved in DOM?
-- Does every method has type declarations?
+- Do all methods have type declarations?

 #### Stories